 The school continues to participate in Trekking Treadling Thursdays.
 Each Thursday all students are encouraged to walk, ride a bike or scooter, catch public transport, car pool or park and stride as they travel to school.
-Data is collected each week with classes being awarded with the "Big Boot" (Years 4 - 6) or the "Baby Boot" (Prep to Year 3), and house points collated at the end of the month with a trophy awarded.
+Data is collected each week with incentive prizes awarded on participation.